 Although the weather might not yet be cooperating, the Grand Prix and Formula 1 racing in Montréal this weekend is the first real confirmation for many of the start of summer.

 Investment Industry Regulatory Organization of Canada Survey Shows Diverse “Best Execution” Practices

 Recently, the Investment Industry Regulatory Organization of Canada (IIROC) released the results of a best execution survey it conducted of all its dealer members that execute secondary market trades in listed securities.

 When is a class action not the preferable procedure?
 According to Justice Conway (in Lauzon v.
 Canada), a class action is not preferable when an inmate grievance procedure “has the potential to provide a ‘just and effective’ remedy” for the claim.

 Employee Who Exercises His Right to Refuse to Work On Sunday is Not Entitled to Make-up Shifts During the Week

 In a recent decision, the Ontario Labour Relations Board (the Board) decided that, where an employee exercised his right not to work on Sundays, the employer did not have a positive obligation to provide the employee with additional weekday shifts in order to make up for the resulting reduction in his hours.

-The FCA has published a speech given by its Head of the UK Listing Authority, Marc Teasdale.
-The speech is entitled Consumer protection in the listing regime.
+The FCA has published a speech given by its chief executive, Martin Wheatley.
+The speech is entitled Making innovation work for firms and consumers.